jubril-adeyi/kubernetes-eks-sockshop/README.md

 * AWS account IAM credentials with necessary permisions for provision resources
 * AWS CLI Installed on your machine
 * Terraform Installed on your machine

+## Getting started

+Follow these steps to get started with provisioning infrastructure using Terraform.

+* Clone this repository to your local machine :
+``git clone  ..``

+* Cd into cloned the directory cd terraform-eks-sockshop

+* Cd into the /project directory cd /backend

+* Initialize terraform by running the  command : terraform Init
+* Run the terraform plan command to see Preview the changes that will be applied : terraform plan
+* Now Run the Terraform apply command to apply these changes and provision s3 bucket and Dynamodb table that will serve as backup for terraform state files
+* Cd back into main directory and cd into the  /infrastructure directory
+* Re-initialize terraform by running the command: terraform init
+* Run the terraform plan command to see Preview the changes that will be applied : Terraform plan
+* Now Run the Terraform apply command to apply these changes and provision infrastructure on AWS: terraform apply
+*